Skip to main content

 About this task

-Beginning with ONTAP 9.11.1, you can reduce resynchronization time during a disaster recovery rehearsal by using the -quick-resync true option of the snapmirror resync command while performing a reverse resync of an SVM DR relationship.
+Beginning with ONTAP 9.11.1, you can reduce resynchronization time during a disaster recovery rehearsal by using the CLI -quick-resync true option of the snapmirror resync command while performing a reverse resync of an SVM DR relationship.
 A quick resync can reduce the time it takes to return to production by bypassing the data warehouse rebuild and restore operations.

 Note Quick resync does not preserve the storage efficiency of the destination volumes.
 Enabling quick resync might increase the volume space used by the destination volumes.